|Room:||Shillman Hall 135|

-You will form groups of two people (possibly three, if necessary) to do the projects.
+You will form groups of three people to do the projects.
 I will allow you to form your own groups; if you are having trouble finding a partner, post a notice to Piazza.
-As you are free to choose your partner(s), I will not be sympathetic to complaints at the end of the semester about how your group-mates did not do any work.
+As you are free to choose your partners, I will not be sympathetic to complaints at the end of the semester about how your group-mates did not do any work.
 All group members should be involved in all major design decisions, and groups should develop a programming plan that can be effectively parallelized.
 You may switch groups between programming projects.

 There will be one midterm and one final.
 All exams will be closed book and closed notes, and computers are not allowed nor is any access to the Internet via any device.
 The exams will cover material from lectures, readings, and the projects.
 The final will be cumulative, so review everything!